garfix/richard-readthedocs/docs/source/introduction/parsing.md

-# Tokenization and parsing
+# Parsing

 Before we get into semantics, we need to learn about tokens and parse trees.

 A __tokenizer__ breaks a sentence up into smaller parts, __tokens__, which form the input to the parser.
 As an example sentence let's take "John loves Mary".
-Our basic tokenizer cuts up the sentence into the tokens `John`, `loves`, and `Mary`.
-It does this by collecting all letter-groups of the sentence, using a regular expression.

-The __BasicTokenizer__ splits a string up in words (combinations of letters, digits and underscores) and other non-space characters.
-Each non-space character is turned into a separate token.
-If you need a different way of tokenization, create a sublass of the BasicTokenizer, have it tokenize a string in the way you want, and use this in stead.

-A tokenizer, like any processor, can even produce multiple products.
-A tokenization process that yields multiple tokenizations implements a form of ambiguity, but I don't know of any use cases.
+A tokenizer could cut up the sentence into the tokens `John`, `loves`, and `Mary`.
+However, this would limit the analysis to the word level, and would require another analyser to analyse the morphemes of a word.
+This system combines parsing and __morphological analysis__ and to that end it splits the sentence into characters: `J` `o` `h` `n` ` ` `l` `o` `v` `e` `s` ` ` `M` `a` `r` `y` `.
+Technically, the character is the token, but since there's not much use in that, I call a token a sequence of characters: either a fixed character string or the match of a regular expression.

+All whitespace sequences of space, tabs and newlines are replaced by a single space.

 A __parse tree__ is a tree-representation of a sentence.
 This __syntactic__ representation is based on the hierarchical nature of language: a sentence is a compound of phrases, and these phrases are themselves composed of other phrases.
 A __parser__ parses a sentence to form such a tree.
 It uses __rewrite rules__ to transform the root node "s" into the branches "np" and "vp".
 These branches are then themselves rewritten into new branches.
 It's a recursive process that ends in the words of the sentence.